open-organization/open-org-distributed-work-guide/00_apple-engineering-trust.md

 In our open organizations, we can design our relationships to establish expectations for our working relationships.
 The technique also enables us to set boundaries, uncover communication preferences and cultural differences, reveal personal triggers, and [discuss potential biases](https://opensource.com/open-organization/17/10/open-decision-bias-checklist).
 Doing so builds trust and common understanding that makes talking about actual work and goals simpler and less fraught.

-In this chapter, I'll explain how intentionally designing our relationships can enhance communication and connection in our open teams, leading to more relationship fulfillment and flow.
+In this chapter, I'll explain how intentionally designing our relationships can enhance communication and connection in our open teams, leading to more fulfilling relationships and greater flow.

 ## Becoming intentional
 According to the University of Illinois-Chicago's [Intentional Relationship Model Clearinghouse](https://irm.ahslabs.uic.edu), a nonprofit organization related to the [Intentional Relationship Model](http://irm.ahslabs.uic.edu/what-is-the-irm/), the IRM is a concept that "defines how a client and therapist each contribute to the unique interpersonal dynamic that becomes the therapeutic relationship."
 In the therapeutic context, the IRM emphasizes mindful empathy, self-awareness, and a growth mindset—all terms that have become increasingly familiar to many of us in the tech space.
 In a broader organizational context, the concept offers a vocabulary and behavioral framework for more explicitly declaring our approaches to work, our personal and professional goals, and our interpersonal idiosyncrasies—making them more transparent and, as a result, more easily addressible.

 I learned about intentional relationship design via *The Effective Engineer* author and [coleadership.com](http://coleadership.com) cofounder Edmond Lau, who [wrote about applying intentional relationship design principles to one-on-one meetings](http://www.effectiveengineer.com/blog/secret-to-effective-one-on-ones).
 "Without an explicit design [...] it's easy to fall into default, suboptimal patterns," Lau writes.
 He advises us to notice our default patterns for important conversations, and design our alliances by asking questions and clarifying elements of the relationship: